Cognitive and Psychological Sciences

 The CoPsy department houses four specialized undergraduate concentrations (the equivalent of majors at other institutions).
 Each concentration represents a distinct path to the study of mind, brain, and behavior.

-• View descriptions of the different concentration options in Mind, Brain and Behavior
+• View descriptions of the different concentration options offered by the CoPsy department.

 • Stop by advising office hours to discuss which option aligns most closely with your interests.